 Editor’s note: Faith & Leadership offers sermons that shed light on issues of Christian leadership.
 This sermon on Martin Luther King Jr. was delivered on Sunday, Jan.
 16, 2011, in Duke University Chapel.
-To hear a recording or watch a video of this sermon, go to the chapel website.

 So, once again this week, the American flag flies at half-staff, and whether we like it or not, a very old question about “the national character” has risen up for debate.
 Why does so much violence occur in our country, whence this anger, and what can we do about it?
 We have been schooled in our rights, but what are our responsibilities to one another?
 And who are we as a church, the community of Christians who live in North America?
 What vision of the kingdom do our words and lives proclaim?

 Forty-three years ago, on the night before he was assassinated, Martin Luther King Jr. was wrestling with the same questions.
 He was making a speech in Memphis, Tenn., trying to explain how he had gotten embroiled in a local dispute involving sanitation workers.
 What did a Nobel Peace Prize winner have to do with striking garbagemen?
 His closest aides asked the same question and reminded him that he had more important things to do.
 Memphis was not a strategic city.
 The sanitation workers were not attractive victims like the children of Birmingham or the voters of Selma.
 As King spoke that night, a powerful storm moved through Memphis, and his speech was punctuated by claps of thunder, as if to say, “Listen, this is important!”